knowercoder/threejs-sprite-utils/README.md

 - _isRotated: rotated

 ### Thank you
-Special thanks to [Josema](https://github.com/Josema) for heling me on this project!
+Thanks to [Josema](https://github.com/Josema) for helping me on this project!